 Like any other muscle in your body, your heart muscle will gradually decline without use.
 As it declines from lack of exercise it loses it’s vigor and becomes less and less effective at pumping blood through your body.
 This exercise is a good way to keep your heart strong, healthy, and eager to pump blood through your body.

 Walking is aerobic exercise (aerobic exercise means to move your body in such a way that you require more oxygen than normal) and aerobics are known to have a direct effect on your cholesterol levels.
 You will increase good cholesterol levels while helping to move LDL cholesterol to the liver and out of your body.

 — Maintaining Healthy Weight

-To be honest if you’re planning to lose weight, it’s going to take a lot of motivation to exercise along with better eating habits and diet.
-However, walking is good for maintaining your weight and burning a few calories to help lose it.
+To be honest, if you’re planning to lose weight, it’s going to take a lot of motivation to exercise along with better eating habits and diet.
+However, it is good for maintaining your weight and burning a few calories to help lose it.
 I’ve never believed I can walk far enough to lose weight without a change in diet because walking at a brisk pace burns about 90 calories a mile.

 — Lowers Blood Pressure